raghu-achukola/wbquadball/README.md

 Inc 8:
 * AWS Lambda: Update Lambda to have a function to do act on an S3 Trigger framework. (temporary)
+* AWS Lambda: Update Lambda to have a timeout of 1 min instead of 3 sec
 * AWS S3: Create landing bucket for AWS Lambda (temporary)
 * AWS Lambda/IAM : Update Lambda permissions to be able to access S3 bucket ^
 * Code Lambda: Update Lambda code to read in the xlsx file caused by the trigger, parse into Statsheet objects, and print
+* Quadball package: Fix statsheet gen_possessions bug